 On March 10, 2022, our compensation committee granted equity awards, composed of RSUs and PRSUs, as described above, to our executive officers under our LTIP.
 The aggregate grant date fair values of these equity awards (assuming the PRSU's target performance will be achieved) are as follows: for Mr. Maleh, \$1,599,969; for Mr. Mahoney, \$374,991; for Mr. Holmes, \$374,991; and for Mr. Yellin, \$324,947.
-The aggregate grant date fair values of this equity compensation represented about 38% of our executive officers' fiscal 2022 target total compensation.
-(8) In addition, all of this equity compensation, the value of which is tied to the value of our common stock, together with the target payments of the annual incentive cash bonuses that our executive officers were eligible to receive based on fiscal 2022 performance, constituted over 68% of our executive officers' fiscal 2022 target total compensation, demonstrating our commitment to providing executive compensation that aligns the interests of our executive officers with the interests of our shareholders, rewards performance, and provides retention value.
+The aggregate grant date fair values of this equity compensation represented about 38% of our executive officers' fiscal 2022 target total compensation.(8) In addition, all of this equity compensation, the value of which is tied to the value of our common stock, together with the target payments of the annual incentive cash bonuses that our executive officers' fiscal 2022 target total compensation, demonstrating our commitment to providing executive compensation that aligns the interests of our executive officers with the interests of our shareholders, rewards performance, and provides retention value.

-The PRSUs granted to our executive officers under our LTIP in fiscal 2022 are based on the performance over fiscal 2022 and fiscal 2023 of our average Performance Compensation $EBITDA^{(9)}$ margin (including acquisitions and divestitures) and our consolidated non-GAAP cumulative annual net revenue growth
+The PRSUs granted to our executive officers under our LTIP in fiscal 2022 are based on the performance over fiscal 2022 and fiscal 2023 of our average Performance Compensation EBITDA(9) margin (including acquisitions and divestitures) and our consolidated non-GAAP cumulative annual net revenue growth